 We’ve all watched plenty of movies where the rebellious kids show up at someone’s house in the middle of the night, throw eggs at the windows and toilet paper over the trees, spray paint crass words on the garage door, and then run away giggling.
 It’s funny in the movies, but not so funny when it happens in real life.

 And while it probably doesn’t happen quite as often as those films would make it seem, vandalism is unfortunately a fact of life.
-As a homeowner, there are few things worse than being on the receiving end of a vandalism prank.
+As a homeowner, there are few things worse than being on the receiving end of vandalism.

 All kinds of people vandalize homes, of course, for all kinds of unfortunate reasons.
 And if they target your home, then you’ll be left trying to clean up a mess.
 But can you enlist the help of your homeowners insurance to cover vandalism?
 Read on to find out, with a little help from insurance shopping app

 Does homeowners insurance cover vandalism?